 For Valentine’s Day, I wanted to share something that was a little bit different than what one might typically imagine making for this holiday.
-Valentine’s Day treats don’t have to be heart shaped or chocolate or red velvet (not that those are bad things).
+Valentine’s Day treats don’t have to be heart shaped like me sweetheart cookies or chocolate or red velvet (not that those are bad things).
 My thoughts turned instead to two flavors that complement one another like the best sweethearts do.
 It was then that I remembered these raspberry coconut squares.

 Back in the 1980s, my mom’s friend gave her this recipe.
 As a kid, I thought they sounded terrible.
 Raspberry?
 Coconut?
 What was wrong with brownies?
 I quickly realized the error of my ways and began my deep love of baking with both raspberry and coconut.